Popular terms used in online survey research and SurveyLab system.

 Secure Sockets Layer (SSL) - cryptographic protocols that provide communication security over the Internet.

-Touch-point - all points of contact of a customer with a particular company, they can include Internet website, Facebook page, telesales, point of sale, customer care, user manuals, invoice, ...
+Touch-point - all points of contact of a customer with a particular company, they can include a website, Facebook pages, telesales, point of sale, customer care, user manuals, invoice, and many others.

 WATI (Web-Assisted Telephone Interviewing)